- Rights of the organizer:

 - Title of Junior (Young) Champion of San Marino (9 - 18 months) and Tile of Veteran Champion:

 The request must necessarily reach the KCSM administration office within a maximum of 6 months of obtaining the requisites for proclaiming the title.
-After this period, the results obtained will no longer be considered valid and proclamation of the subjects that obtained the second excellent will made as a matter of course.

 - Champion of San Marino: